-Cancer occurs when abnormal cells rapidly multiply and don’t stop reproducing.
-The disease can develop anywhere in the body.
-Treatment is based on its location.
-When it originates in the lungs, it is lung cancer.
-There are two main kinds of lung cancer: small cell lung cancer and non-small cell lung cancer.
+When cancer originates in the lungs, it’s called lung cancer.
+There are two main kinds of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

-In its early stages, NSCLC usually does not cause any symptoms.
+In its early stages, NSCLC usually doesn’t cause any symptoms.
 When symptoms start to develop, they can include:

 - persistent cough

 - chest pain

 - unintentional and unexplained weight loss

 - breathing problems

 - joint or bone pains

 - coughing up blood